Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Exponential time difference mr-ccSAV schemes

 for $t\in (t_{n},t_{n+1}]$.
 Subsequently, by applying the variation of constants formula, the solution $\bm u^{n+1}$, $r^{n+1}$ to system \eqref{eqn:2nd_msSAV_approx} can be expressed as follows:

 where $\varphi_0(\cdot)$ and $\varphi_1(\cdot)$ are defined as

-By following classical SAV technique, the above second-order exponential time differencing mean-reverting SAV two-step (ETD-mr-SAV-MS2o) scheme can be solved efficiently.
-The specific solution procedure is outlined as follows: \begin{enumerate} \item Calculate the intermediate variables (via two Stokes solves):
+By following classical SAV technique, the above second-order exponential time differencing mean-reverting ccSAV two-step (ETD-mr-ccSAV-MS2o) scheme can be solved efficiently.
+The specific solution procedure is outlined as follows: \begin{enumerate} \item Calculate the intermediate variables (via two heat solves):

 \item Compute the intermediate coefficients according to the following equations:

 \item Determine the auxiliary variable $r^{n+1}$ by finding the smallest root of the following cubic polynomial:

 \item Obtain the numerical solution $\bm u^{n+1}$ using the formula: